netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    Thanks to Reshad Rahman for the great YANG Doctors review, Mahesh Jethanandani for the AD review, Per Andersson for the OPSDIR review, Peter Yee for genart review, and Acee Lindem for the rtgdir review.

-   Thanks to Éric Vyncke and Erik Kline for the IESG review.
+   Thanks to Éric Vyncke, Erik Kline, and Mike Bishop for the IESG review.